How To Design Kitchen For Your Home

 Whether you’re creating a new kitchen or updating an existing one, picking the right kitchen tiles is critical.
 They’ll protect working areas on walls, such as behind the stove and the splashback, and they’re tough, easy to clean, and attractive as kitchen flooring.
 We’ll go over all of your options below so you can choose the ideal kitchen tiles for your needs.

-(Natural) – is widely obtainable.
-Its beige, grey, cream, and dark colours allow it to be utilised to create a variety of looks.
+Limestone (Natural) – is widely obtainable.
+Its beige, grey, cream, and dark colors allow it to be utilized to create a variety of looks.
 Limestones come in a variety of hardnesses, so make sure that if you’re using it on the floor, it’s durable enough for a high-traffic area.

 Step 7 - Plan in kitchen lighting